 You plant more healthy seeds and as the good grass thickens the weeds choke and die automatically, because you are removing space.

-It’s very simple actually, what you give energy to determines your state of mind, and the related actions you take determine your mood.
+It’s very simple.
+What you give energy to determines your state of mind, and the related actions you take determine your mood.
 If you are not producing, you are taking.

-The sabotage robots in the taking mode of operation are: One-time shots/blast of energy such as, alcohol, drugs, no strings attached sex, anger, resentment, depression, doubts…
+The sabotage robots in the taking mode of operation are: One-time shots/blast of energy such as abuse of alcohol, drugs, no strings attached sex, anger, resentment, depression, doubts…

 When it comes to your state of being, much like the weeds in the grass growth example, you remove the space between the good energy you put out and the voids, by giving more positive energy outward.